 Your health is a top priority while you are here as a student, scholar or employee.
 To this end, Tufts provides a variety of resources to support its students and employees.
 These include health insurance plans and programs, student health centers, and a variety of wellness programs.
 Learn more about these resources below.

-Health care in the US is extremely expensive, and health insurance is extraordinarily complex.
-As a result, it is vitally important that students, scholars, and employees protect themselves by having adequate health insurance and understanding the terms and conditions of their health insurance plans.
-Failure to have or use health insurance properly can lead to extraordinarily high medical costs and extreme financial hardship.
-Because of these considerations, Tufts requires international students to enroll in our student health insurance plan or show that they have alternative insurance that provides comparable coverage.
+International students and scholars should be aware that health care in the US is extremely expensive, and the health insurance system is extraordinarily complex.
+There is no national health insurance system; instead, each individual is responsible for ensuring that they have adequate health insurance coverage while in the US.
+Failure to have health insurance can lead to extraordinarily high medical costs and extreme financial hardship.
+Because of these considerations, Tufts requires international students to enroll in the University's student health insurance plan or show that they have alternative outside insurance that provides comparable coverage.

 Insurance plans often use terminology that can be extremely confusing to students, scholars, and employees.
 Below you can find common medical insurance terms.
 Please note that the definitions below are intended for general information.
 Always consult with your insurance provider with your specific questions about your insurance plan.